2023 Subaru Solterra EV teased with revealing photos both inside and out

 Subaru is showing us all kinds of views of its upcoming Solterra electric crossover today.
 Teasers for the front, rear, side and interior of the crossover are available to pore over, and you can scroll through them all in the gallery above.

 We’ll start with the tiny shreds of information Subaru gave us in addition to the photos, though.
 Subaru confirmed that all-wheel drive will be standard with the Solterra.
-It also claimed “ample back-seat and cargo room,” but did not provide figures or photos to back the claim up.
+It also claimed “ample backseat and cargo room,” but did not provide figures or photos to back the claim up.
 Lastly, Subaru said to expect it to come with “advanced safety technology,” but didn’t further define what that tech consisted of.

 Now, onto the photos.
 The completely unshrouded and undisguised photo of the rear bumper and taillights is a good place to start.
 We can see some sharp LED lights on either side of the hatch with a spoiler in between them.
 There’s a ton of badging out back with five total emblems (including the center Subaru logo).
 The blue “EV” logo in the lower right corner is the most intriguing new badge.
 Below the bumper is some black plastic cladding, presumably to give the EV’s rear some rugged vibes.